OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/commit-style.en.md

 ### Counter-examples of commit titles

+To be avoided entirely:

 - `component: update ./some/file.ext`: specify the update itself rather than the file, the files are technical elements welcome in the _body_ of the commit
 - `component: fix #42`: specify the problem fixed in the title, links (to issue, etc.) are very welcome in commit's _body_
 - `wip`: describe the work (and finish it)

+Welcome to ease review, but do not merge:

+- `fixup! previous commit`: an [autosquash](../share-changes) must be run before the merge
+- `Revert "previous commit of the same PR"`: both commits must be dropped before merging

 *[Continue towards sharing your changes ‣]({{< ref "share-changes">}})*